osborngh/osborngh/README.md

     - Computer Graphics and Game Development.
     - Game Engine Design.
     - Programming Language Construction.
+- Things I would like to learn in the future
     - OS Development.
     - Emulation.
     - Electronics and Physics.